mermaid-js/mermaid/docs/config/usage.md

 The main idea of the API is to be able to call a render function with the graph definition as a string.
 The render function will render the graph and call a callback with the resulting SVG code.
 With this approach it is up to the site creator to fetch the graph definition from the site (perhaps from a textarea), render it and place the graph somewhere in the site.

-The example below show an outline of how this could be used.
+The example below shows an example of how this could be used.
 The example just logs the resulting SVG to the JavaScript console.

 ```html
 <script type="module">